 Planning Ahead to Meet the Characters

 The Disneyland characters are an iconic part of any Disneyland visit.
-You'll see them around the park even if you don't do anything ahead of time.
 You might even get a photo or two with them, and an autograph with no preparation at all.

 If you're looking for more from your Disneyland experience, the kind of Disney magic that makes the park so special, these tips will help you get that.

-These are my tested and proven tips for planning ahead to get the most from your character greeting:
+Try these tested and proven tips for planning to get the most from your character greeting:

 - Don’t get so hung up on specific characters that you ruin your day.
 Pick one or two you might like to meet, but also keep in mind that they may not be present the day you're there.